Benefits of Art Therapy: 9 Amazing Ways Art Calms T1D!

 2: Stress Reduction That Feels Human

 Creative action reduces physiological arousal.
 You move your hands.
 You focus your eyes.
 Consequently, stress drops in real time.
 Unlike rigid routines, art adapts to your mood.
-That flexibility strengthens the benefits of art therapy during chaotic days.
+That flexibility strengthens the benefits of art therapy during the chaotic days.

 3: Improved Body Awareness and Self-Trust